 There are as many instances of this process as there are encoders.
-The processes are created by the Map-change-handler at system start-up.
+The processes are created by the map change handler at system start-up.
 The following variables and procedures are used within the process.

 - change This variable stores the value TRUE if data for the encoder has been received since the last Trigger signal.
-Otherwise FALSE is stored. - ic The IC number that the unit currently is connected to.
-Initialized as zero. - mode The mode of the encoder (2/3/4/5/8 bits/sample).
-Initialized as zero. - reset-coder This variable stores the value TRUE if a reset of the coder is to be made, otherwise it stores the value FALSE. - fic This variable stores a future IC connection for the encoder. - fmode This variable stores the future mode for the encoder. - cic This variable stores a current IC connection for the encoder. - cmode This variable stores a current mode for the encoder. - amd This variable stores the received mode from the SBC process. - cd This variable stores the encoder number addressed by the signals Release-enc and Assign-enc.

-- Store (fic, fmode) This procedure stores the values of the parameters included at the bottom of a queue.
-At initialization, this queue shall store 0 for all variables in all positions. - Retrieve (cic, cmode) This procedure takes the values stored three DCME frames ago from the top of the queue and delivers the results in the variables cic, and cmode.
-The values at the lower queue positions are moved up one place. - b SC number contained in an Assign-enc signal. - nr IC number contained in an Assign-enc signal. - typ The type of connection contained in an Assign-enc signal. - md The mode contained in a Set-pre signal.
+Otherwise, FALSE is stored. - ic The IC number that the unit currently is connected to.
+Initialized to zero. - mode The mode of the encoder (2/3/4/5/8 bits/sample).
+Initialized as zero. - reset\coder This variable stores the value TRUE if a reset of the coder is to be made; otherwise, it stores the value FALSE. - fic This variable stores a future IC connection for the encoder. - fmode This variable stores the future mode for the encoder. - cic This variable stores a current IC connection for the encoder. - cmode This variable stores a current mode for the encoder. - amd This variable stores the received mode from the SBC Process. - cd This variable stores the encoder number addressed by the signals "Release\enc" and "Assign\enc". - Store (fic, fmode) This procedure stores the values of the parameters included at the bottom of a queue.
+At initialization, this queue shall store 0 for all variables in all positions. - Retrieve (cic, cmode) This procedure takes the values stored three DCME frames earlier from the top of the queue and delivers the results in the variables "cic", and "cmode".
+The values at the lower queue positions are moved up one place. - b SC number contained in an Assign\enc signal. - nr IC number contained in an Assign enc signal. - typ The type of connection contained in an Assign\enc signal. - md The mode contained in a Set\pre signal.

-It should be noted that a setcod signal containing ic = 0, mode = 0 and Reset-coder = False should not have any impact on the encoder being addressed.
+It should be noted that a setcod signal containing ic = 0, mode = 0, and Reset\coder = False should not have any impact on the encoder being addressed.